Create MCP Tools

 Connection Testing

-After creating the tool, it's recommended to test if the MCP connection is working properly
+After creating the tool, it's recommended to test whether the MCP connection is working properly

 Permission Management

-Carefully select allowed tools to avoid authorizing unnecessary functions
+Carefully select allowed tools to avoid authorizing unnecessary features

 Troubleshooting